Review Analysis Conclusion

 Sizing and Fit Considerations

 Tennis demands a wide range of motion, so fit is non-negotiable.
 Most athletic jackets are cut with a taper from chest to waist to reduce fabric flap without squeezing your midsection.
-If you plan to wear the jacket over a thick polo or a compression base layer, consider your usual shirt size or move up one size if the brand runs slim.
+If you plan to layer over a thick polo or a compression base layer, consider your usual shirt size or move up one size if the brand runs slim.
 Sleeve length matters just as much: you want full coverage at the wrist when your arm is extended for a serve, but not so much extra fabric that it bunches around the grip.

 Feature Tradeoffs: Full-Zip vs. Quarter-Zip vs. Pullover